AhmedFatthy1040/Algorithms-Tasks-Spring-2023/README.md

 # Algorithms-Tasks-Spring-2023
+### Task ID : 10 Task Name : Diagonal Difference
-Given  a  square  matrix,  calculate  the  absolute  difference  between  the  sums  of  its diagonals.
+#### Description : Given  a  square  matrix,  calculate  the  absolute  difference  between  the  sums  of  its diagonals.

 ## The Pseudo Code of The Recursive Algorithm